-According to paragraph 16 of the "Indicative simplified baseline and monitoring methodologies for selected small scale CDM project activity categories" version 12.1 (EB50), "Capacity increase: Type II and III project activities involving capacity increase may use a Type II and Type III SSC methodology provided that they can demonstrate that the most plausible baseline scenario for the additional (incremental) capacity is the baseline provided in the respective Type II and III small-scale methodology.
+According to paragraph 16 of the "Indicative simplified baseline and monitoring methodologies for selected small scale CDM project activity categories" version 12.110 (EB50), "Capacity increase: Type II and III project activities involving capacity increase may use a Type II and Type III SSC methodology provided that they can demonstrate that the most plausible baseline scenario for the additional (incremental) capacity is the baseline provided in the respective Type II and III small-scale methodology.
 The demonstration should include the assessment of the alternatives of the project activity.
-For the purpose of the demonstration, project participants may apply the Steps 1 to 3 of the latest version of "Combined tool to identify the baseline scenario for the additional (incremental) capacity is the baseline of the methodology, and it can be demonstrated that the implementation of the project as 'the proposed project activity undertaken without being registered as CDM', is not the common practice in the region, project participants can apply the respective methodology.
-If the most plausible scenario for the additional capacity is the baseline scenario for the additional without being registered as cDM', is not the common practice in the region, project participants can apply the respective methodology.
-If the most plausible scenario for the additional capacity, the baseline emissions are considered only to the extent of the capacity of the facility, which is being replaced".
+For the purpose of the demonstration, project participants may apply the Steps 1 to 3 of the latest version of "Combined tool to identify the baseline scenario and demonstrate additionality" to identify the baseline scenario.
+If the identified baseline scenario for the additional (incremental) capacity is the same as the baseline of the methodology, and it can be demonstrated that the implementation of the project as 'the proposed project activity undertaken without being registered as CDM', is not the common practice in the region, project participants can apply the respective methodology.
+If the most plausible scenario for the additional capacity is the project activity, the baseline emissions are considered only to the extent of the capacity of the facility, which is being replaced".